types of loading dock lifts

 The initial investment of a hydraulic dock leveler will be more expensive.
 However, mechanical dock levelers usually have a higher cost of operation because of the various parts that are under tension constantly.
 Therefore, this will generate more repairs and higher maintenance fees, parts replacements, and downtime in the long run.

 Breaking down the cost of life will help you make the best decision for your business.
 Consider the capital cost of the dock leveler, the approximate cost of maintenance, and the service fees.
-In the long run, a hydraulic dock leveler will typically have the lowest cost of living, but if you are only planning for the short-term, then a mechanical dock leveler may be a better option for you.
+In the long run, a hydraulic dock leveler will typically have the lowest cost of living, but if you are only planning for the short term, then a mechanical dock leveler may be a better option for you.

 Still unsure which dock leveler is best suited for your business?
 Talk with one of our experts to help you decide which is the best option for you!